jimporter/bfg9000/doc/user/reference.md

 Each of these is a standard Python [version specifier](https://www.python.org/dev/peps/pep-0440/#version-specifiers).

+### bfg9000_version

+Return the current version of bfg9000.
+This can be useful if you want to optionally support a feature only available in certain versions of bfg.

 ### filter_by_platform(*name*, *type*)

 Return *True* if *name* is a filename that should be included for the target